SciLor/usbswitchcontroller/README.md

 #USB Switch Controller with mqtt/wifi for ESP8266 / ESP32

-A basic implementation for the software side to make an usb switch automatically detect a computer and switch to it if its the only one
+A basic implementation for the software side to make an usb switch automatically detect a computer and switch to it if its the only one.
 [ROLINE USB 3.0 Switch 14.01.2312](https://www.amazon.de/ROLINE-Switch-inkl-Kabel-Manuell/dp/B01N7FSTX3)

 ## Getting Started